-1Moras, rather than segments or syllables, are used in Anonymous (2016) and in this paper as a measure of length, because moras are demonstrably the most psycholinguistically prominent prosodic units for Japanese speakers (Otake et al. 1993, though cf. Cutler and Otake 2002 and Kawahara 2016).
+2 Moras, rather than segments or syllables, are used in Kawahara et al. (2018b) and in this paper as a measure of length, because moras are demonstrably the most psycholinguistically prominent prosodic units for Japanese speakers (Otake et al. 1993; though cf. Cutler and Otake 2002; Kawahara 2016).
 Most importantly, Japanese speakers use moras, instead of segments or syllables, when they consciously count "the number of sounds".

-Figure 1: The correlations between evolution levels on the one hand and the number of voiced obstruents in their name (left) and the number of moras (right), found in the corpus study (Anonymous, 2016).
+Figure 1: The correlations between evolution levels on the one hand and the number of voiced obstruents in their names (left) and the number of moras (right), found in the corpus study (Kawahara et al. 2018b).
 The error bars represent 95% confidence intervals.

-Anonymous (2016) thus observes that in the existing set of Pokémon characters, evolution is sound-symbolically represented by the presence/number of voiced obstruents in their names, as well as by the number of mora counts.
-However, one question that is unresolved in Anonymous (2016) is whether these effects are simply conventions deployed by the Pokémon designers, or intuitions shared by general Japanese speakers more broadly.
-In this paper, we therefore explore whether the specific sound symbolic patterns found in Anonymous (2016) are productive in the minds of general Japanese speakers.
+of voiced obstruents in their names, as well as by the mora count.
+However, one question that is unresolved in Kawahara et al. (2018b) is whether these effects are simply conventions deployed by the Pokémon designers, or intuitions shared by general Japanese speakers more broadly.
+In this paper, we therefore explore whether the specific sound symbolic patterns found in Kawahara et al. (2018b) are productive in the minds of general Japanese speakers.

-We would like to emphasize at this point in the paper that, in addition to its research value, 95 this project can be extremely useful in phonetics education.
-Phonetics is sometimes hard to teach 96 in undergraduate education, because it could be overwhelming to some students, as it involves 97 physiology (e.g. the structure of a larynx), mathematics (e.g. dB as a log function of Pascal) and 98 physics (e.g. FFT in acoustic analyses).
-However, since many students are familiar with Pokémon, 99 this project is useful in lowering the psychological boundary to learning phonetic concepts for some 100 students.
-It is hoped that this paper also helps students to experience how linguistic experiments 101 can be conducted using fun materials, like Pokémon names.
-We will come back to the potential 102 educational application of these materials at the end of the paper.
-103
+We would like to emphasize at this point in the paper that, in addition to its research value, this project can be extremely useful in phonetics education.
+Phonetics is sometimes hard to teach in undergraduate education, because it could be overwhelming to some students, as it involves physiology (e.g. the structure of the larynx), mathematics (e.g. dB as a log function of Pascal) and physics (e.g. FFT in acoustic analyses).
+However, since many students are familiar with Pokémon, this project is useful in lowering the psychological boundary to learning phonetic concepts for some students.
+It is hoped that this paper also helps students to experience how linguistic experiments can be conducted using fun materials, like Pokémon names.
+We will come back to the potential educational application of these materials at the end of the paper.